 Other Types of Fraud against the Government

-Nearly every time the government allocates federal resources to a project or concern, someone involved will attempt to misuse the funds for his or her personal gain.
+More than every time the government allocates federal resources to a project or concern, someone involved will attempt to misuse the funds for his or her personal gain.
 In addition to the types of fraud listed above, qui tam relators have had success fighting corruption in multiple other areas, including:

 - Disaster Relief

 Disaster relief fraud is the most egregious type of whistleblower case, because the money which is stolen from the government is meant to assist people in desperate trouble.When a large scale disaster strikes, like a hurricane, earthquake or flood, the federal government spends billions of dollars restoring the area affected.
 In many cases, millions of dollars are sent to the area within days of the disaster.The need for immediate assistance and the amount of money available make disaster relief efforts a prime target for fraud.
 After Hurricane Katrina, multiple reports came out about hundreds of thousands of dollars being spent of phantom victims, renovations which cost several times more than what was reasonable, and public assistance money that simply vanished.
 While some of these contractors have been held responsible for their crimes, many have not.